-You can also create your account using 3rd party authentication service providers such as Google, GitHub, LinkedIn and Facebook.
+To create an account and log in you need an email address.
+You can also sign in using 3rd party authentication service providers such as Google, Facebook, GitHub, LinkedIn.

-See the username for your SSO account
+View the username for your LF Account

-See which Identity Providers (IdPs) you have enabled
+View the Identity Providers (IdPs) you have enabled